mlipscombe/postgraphile-plugin-nested-mutations/README.md

 This plugin implements nested mutations based on both forward and reverse foreign key relationships in PostGraphile v4.
 Nested mutations can be of infinite depth.

-## Warning
-This is *alpha quality* software.
-It has not undergone significant testing and it might eat all your data.
-Until it reaches beta stage, there are no guarantees of backwards compatibility.
-Consult the CHANGELOG for upgrade information.

 ## Getting Started

 ### CLI